NYCPlanning/Geosupport-UPG/docs/chapters/chapterV/section05.md

 As indicated above, Function 1E permits roadbed-specific information to be returned to the user.
 For more information, refer to the description as part of Function 1.

 <u> **COW Function 1/1E Extended Mode - Mode Switch set to “X”.** </u> Geosupport has an Extended Work Area 2 for COW Functions 1 and 1E called Function 1 and 1E Extended.
 The first 300 bytes of Function 1 and 1E with the Mode Switch set to “X” will be the same as regular Function 1 and 1E calls.
 Note: Please see [Appendix 13](/appendices/appendix13/) for the Extended Work Area 2 layout.
-Some of the fields in the extended portion of the Function 1/1E Work Areas include: USPS Preferred City Name, NTA Name, Latitude, and Longitude.
+Some of the fields in the extended portion of the Function 1/1E Work Areas include: USPS Preferred City Name, NTA Name, PUMA Code, Latitude, and Longitude.

 <u> **Note: There is no longer a need to set the Cross Street Names Flag to “E” when using Function 1 and 1E with Mode Switch “X”, since the Cross Street Names are in the Extended part of Work Area 2,** </u> although this will not create an error if the field is set to “E”.
 However, the Street Names returned in Work Area 1 with the Cross Street Names flag are based on the B5SCs (thus returning the primary street names) and not based on the updated B7SCs which allow the Extended Work Area 2 to return the principal street names.